boytchev/suica/docs/user-guide-drawings.md

 [<kbd><img src="../examples/snapshots/dynamic-drawing.jpg" width="300"></kbd>](../examples/dynamic-drawing.html)

-In some cases it is easier to redraw the canvas from scratch.
+In some cases, it is easier to redraw the canvas from scratch.
 One way to clear the canvas is to define a large shape over it and then [```fill```](#fill) the shape with a color.
-This can clears the canvas, but it canno erase it to transparent.
+This can clear the canvas, but it cannot erase it to transparent.
 The command ```clear``` is the only way to clear the canvas to transparent.